Pokasana/phase-2-project/README.md

 ### `Filter the list by category`

 User can filter the list by chosing categories from below:\
- - Restaurants / Activities / Shopping / Beaches
+ - Restaurants / Activities / Shopping

  ### `Add new locations to the list`